The X-Family: Yi Neng Families

 A family of powerful female warriors who also use musical instruments as weapons, in which they put their souls: this is their strongest and weakest point.
 The Han Ke La Ma family's members all specialize in Rei De You Mai En (蕊德尤邁恩 / Read Your Mind), a spell that allows them to read a person's mind by touching them and saying out the spell.
-Because they used to be very similar to the Hu Yan Jue Luo family, many generations in these families joined together in marriage until one of these generations caused a genetic hatred, which was passed on to the later generations.
+Because they used to be very similar to the Hu Yan Jue Luo family, many generations in these families joined in marriage until one of these generations caused a genetic hatred, which was passed on to the later generations.
 However, in the recent generation, they have learned to overcome that family hatred and become friends again.